Tom L. Johnson: Mayor of Cleveland

-To improve housing conditions, the administration established the country's first comprehensive modern building code in 1904; the code became a model for many U.S. cities.
+To improve housing conditions, the administration established the country's first comprehensive modern building code in 1904.
+The code became a model for many U.S. cities.
 As Director of Charities and Correction, Johnson appointed his own pastor, Harris R. Cooley.
 Under Cooley, the city purchased a huge tract of farmland in Warrensville Township, where a new City Workhouse was established on humanitarian principles, along with cottages for the indigent elderly and a sanatorium.

-Johnson was fortunate in finding talented men to staff his administration.
-Police Chief Fred Kohler, a stubborn, incorruptible martinet, gained national renown for cleaning up and professionalizing the force, and clamping down on vice.
-While laws were strictly enforced, Kohler made sure his men went easy on young first offenders and honest citizens in trouble.
-City Solicitor Newton D. Baker led the successful fight for 'Home Rule', working to give Cleveland a charter that would allow it greater independence from state oversight; Baker's efforts would pay off in 1912, when he wrote the amendment to the state constitution that brought full Home Rule to all Ohio's cities.
-Both Baker and Kohler would become mayors in their own right, continuing Johnson's policies, and Baker later served as Secretary of War under Woodrow Wilson.

-The physical symbol of Johnson's revolution in government is Cleveland's civic center, a spacious park surrounded by public buildings, called simply 'The Mall'.
+Cleveland's civic center, a spacious park surrounded by public buildings, called simply 'The Mall' was the physical symbol of Johnson's revolution in government.
 The origins of the 'Group Plan' went back to a competition held by the Cleveland Architectural Club in 1895, but it was Johnson who pushed the appropriations through, and brought in a team headed by Daniel Burnham, the nation's leading planner, to design it.
 In an idealistic age, civic centers like this were consciously meant to be an architectural expression of democratic ideals.
-Burnham, who had created the Court of Honor at the World's Columbian Exposition in Chicago and designed the restoration of the National Mall in Washington, D.C., brought the City Beautiful movement of the era to Cleveland; work on the Mall and its ensemble of public buildings continued well into the 1930s.
+Burnham, who had created the Court of Honor at the World's Columbian Exposition in Chicago and designed the restoration of the National Mall in Washington, D.C., brought the City Beautiful movement of the era to Cleveland.
+Work on the Mall and its ensemble of public buildings continued well into the 1930s.